Developer Guide

 Extension:

-- 3a1.
-CampusBridge shows an error message indicating the invalid format.
+- 2a1.
+CampusBridge shows an error message indicating invalid command format.

 Use case ends.

-- 4a1.
-CampusBridge shows an error message indicating the contact could not be added.
+- 2b1.
+CampusBridge shows an error message indicating the contact already exists.

 Use case ends.